Gravitational waves from a scotogenic two-loop neutrino mass model: Theoretical structure of the model

 where $\alpha_h$ is the CP-even mixing angle between $h_1$ (Higgs) and $h_2$.
 It is not hard to notice that in the limit of $\alpha_h\rightarrow 0$, the tree-level SM Higgs coupling $\lambda_{hhh}^{\mathrm{SM}} = 6v\lambda_1$ is successfully reproduced as we effectively work very close to the alignment limit.
 Hence, the potential corrections to $\lambda^{\mathrm{LO}}_{hhh}$ are very suppressed and we expect no significant deviations from the SM expectation.
 On the other hand, previous works \cite{Basler:2019iuu,Bahl:2022jnx,Osland:2008aw} have suggested that one-loop corrections to the $\lambda_{hhh}$ can actually be quite sizable in some BSM extensions, resulting, in some cases, in an increase of order $\mathcal{O}(50\%)$ for certain combinations coupling/mass parameters.
 In our case, next-to-leading order (NLO) contributions will be dominant and represent the bulk of the new physics contribution to $\lambda_{hhh}$.
 So, for a correct understanding of the impact on $\lambda_{hhh}$, one must take these contributions into account.
-In this regard, we have computed all one-loop contributions to the triple Higgs coupling using the effective potential approach as described in Ref.~\cite{Camargo-Molina:2016moz}.
-Note that here we are considering the limit in which the external momentum vanishes, i.e. $p^2\to0$, when the kinematical suppression from $p^2\neq 0$ corrections is less or similar to the one produced by the top quark~\cite{Ellis:1990nz}.
-Therefore, we have considered all possible contributions coming from all physical scalars of the model ($\eta^\pm$, $h_1$, $h_2$, $\eta_R$, $\varphi_R$, $\sigma_I$, $\eta_I$ and $\varphi_I$), as well as the loop diagram involving the virtual exchange of the top quark.
+In this regard, we have computed all relevant one-loop contributions to the triple Higgs coupling using the formalism of Ref.~\cite{Camargo-Molina:2016moz}.
+Note that the formulas derived here are valid in the limit of zero external momentum, and therefore, only the contributions coming from the heavier states are relevant.
+In particular, we have considered all possible contributions coming from all physical scalars of the model ($\eta^\pm$, $h_1$, $h_2$, $\eta_R$, $\varphi_R$, $\sigma_I$, $\eta_I$ and $\varphi_I$), as well as the loop diagram involving the virtual exchange of the top quark.
+The loops containing the gauge bosons and the lighter scalar bosons were neglected, as they are expected to be subdominant.
 The full one-loop formulas are listed in Appendix~\ref{app:one-loop}.
 In what follows, in our numerical analysis we will take into account the existing constraints on $\lambda_{hhh}$ available from the LHC \cite{ATLAS-CONF-2022-050,ATLAS-CONF-2021-052}.
 Future collider measurements \cite{ATL-PHYS-PUB-2022-018,Homiller:2018dgu} can further probe possible deviations of $\lambda_{hhh}$ from the SM value.